14 Fantastic Books to Encourage Children to Be Unique

 giraffes cant dance

 I absolutely love this book about following your heart and being true to yourself.
-The added bonus of rhyming makes this book that much more special.
+The bonus of rhyming makes this book that much more special.
 This is one of the children’s books about being different that I was happy to read over and over.

 Children’s Books About Being Different: Princesses

-the paper bag princess by robert n munsch
+the paper bag princess

-This children’s book about being different is a hilarious story about the princess who outwits a dragon, rescues the prince, and realizes she doesn’t need him to be happy!!!
+This is a hilarious story about the princess who outwits a dragon, rescues the prince, and realizes she doesn’t need him to be happy!!!
+It is a classic, wonderful story.
+Like most of Robert Munsch’s books, it is funny and silly and the perfect read-aloud.

 part time princess

-Part-time Princess by Deborah Underwood
+Author: Deborah Underwood

 This is one of the great books to encourage uniqueness and was actually recommended to me by an employee of Barnes and Noble when I wanted to grab a baby gift.